 In Sierra Leone, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

-Since the end of the Ebola crisis in Sierra Leone, Handicap International has shifted its attention to rehabilitation and support for Ebola survivors.
+Since the end of the Ebola crisis in Sierra Leone, the organization has shifted its attention to rehabilitation and support for Ebola survivors.

-Handicap International works to reduce mortality rates and increase early detection of disability by improving mothers and children's access to healthcare in Sierra Leone.
-Early detection can be an important step towards minimizing or even preventing the effects of disability on children.
+Humanity & Inclusion worked to reduce mortality rates and increase early detection of disability by improving mothers and children's access to healthcare in Sierra Leone.